-Storage facilities don’t allow any items that can explode, burn or corrode, to be stored in their units.
-These items include chemicals, fuels, acids, pesticides, fertilizer, fireworks and other items that can pose a serious risk to humans and to the property.
 If unsure, you can inquire with the storage facility and ask for a list of items they prohibit.
+Some household cleaners may fall into this category if they are particularly strong.
 You can get evicted if the storage facility finds out you are storing such items.

-Leaving a pet or any animals inside a storage unit is an act of cruelty and abuse, so never ever leave them in a storage facility.
-If it happens that you are no longer capable of taking care of them, the best thing to do is to have a family member or a friend take care of them, or take them to an animal shelter.
+Leaving a pet or any animal inside a storage unit is an act of cruelty and abuse.
+Even if you only plan on leaving an animal overnight, you should so never ever leave an animal in a storage facility.
+Storage facilities do not have sufficient airflow, light or insulation to keep your pet comfortable and strange surroundings could cause them stress or anxiety.
+The best way to care for your pet when you're away is to hire a pet sitter or book them into a cattery or dog kennel.
+If you are no longer capable of taking permanent care of them, the best thing to do is to have a family member or a friend take them, or give them to an animal shelter.

 Plants need sunshine, water and fresh air in order to survive, so placing them in a storage facility is not ideal.
-Plus, plants attract pests and insects, which gives you more problems.
+Plus, plants attract pests and insects, which can create more problems.
 What you should do instead is to have a family member or a friend plant-sit your beloved houseplants while you are moving.

-Storage facilities take precautions to keep their units secure but you still shouldn’t store any valuable items like money, jewellery and personal documents such as birth certificates, marriage license and passports.
+Storage facilities take precautions to keep their units secure.
+Even so, you still shouldn’t store any valuable items like money, jewellery and personal documents like birth certificates, marriage licenses and passports in your storage unit.
 Keep these items with you when you move.